filareta/lung-cancer-prediction/README.md

   *   Installing on Mac OS X - https://www.tensorflow.org/install/install_mac

   After installing tensorflow, you can simply use the requirements.txt file provided in the project.
-Execute the following line
+Execute the following line:

 ```